Ayms/zcash-wallets/README.md

 Zcash wallets made simple, javascript implementation of [BIP 32](https://github.com/bitcoin/bips/blob/master/bip-0032.mediawiki) Bitcoin hierarchical deterministic keys for Zcash's t and z-addresses

+## History

+<b>Please note that this module is now deprecated, please see [bitcoin-transactions](https://github.com/Ayms/bitcoin-transactions) since it has been merged there</b>

 ## Rationale

 Create your Zcash t/z-addresses and wallets by your own and recover them from a seed you know if you lose them, this eliminates the constant need of wallets backup with the associated risks and this eliminates the risk of losing all of your addresses